 How should I charge my motorhome batteries?

 To charge your motorhome batteries properly, it’s essential to monitor their charge levels regularly.
-Avoid let lead-acid and AGM batteries drop below 50%, while LiFePO4 batteries should ideally remain above 20%.
+Avoid let your motorhome batteries drop below 20%.

 Is proper ventilation important for my RV battery?